mui/material-ui/docs/src/pages/demos/tabs/tabs.md

 ## Customized Tabs

 If you have been reading the [overrides documentation page](/customization/overrides) but you are not confident jumping in, here's an example of how you can change the main color of the Tabs.
+The following demo matches the [Ant Design UI](https://ant.design/components/tabs/).

 {{"demo": "pages/demos/tabs/CustomizedTabs.js"}}